-Anesthesia Errors Lawyer in Pittsburgh, Pennsylvania
+Anesthesia Errors Lawyer Pittsburgh, PA

 Anesthesia errors today are rare, but they are not unheard of.
 If you’ve been the victim of this kind of medical malpractice, speak with a Pittsburgh anesthesia error attorney as soon as possible.
 Anesthesiologists and nurse anesthetists play a vital role in surgical procedures, and when they make mistakes, a patient may suffer brain injury, respiratory distress or die as a consequence.
 The primary role of an anesthesia professional is to prevent a patient from feeling pain during procedures.
 For some individuals, this means rendering them partially or fully unconscious and insensitive to pain.
 An anesthesiologist’s job is not over when he or she administers the initial drug, however.
 The anesthesiologist must also monitor a patient’s vital signs, including oxygen levels, to ensure the application of anesthesia is appropriate.
 When anesthesiologists or nurse anesthetists fail to use the appropriate standard of care during the course of administering anesthesia or monitoring the patient’s vital signs afterward and a patient suffers debilitating or deadly consequences as a result, the mistake is considered medical negligence.

 A skilled Pittsburgh medical malpractice lawyer can help investigate your situation and hold the responsible parties accountable for the harm they caused.
 Seek compensation for your anesthesia error injuries, contact Matzus Law LLC today!

 For answers to Frequently Asked Questions about anesthesia errors and other types of medical malpractice in Pennsylvania, see the Matzus Law LLC medical malpractice FAQ page.

 The Unique Practice of Anesthesiology